heike/rotations/README.md

 In place of $d_r$, Bingham et. al. (2009b) used the maximum absolute angle between each axis of $\widehat{S}$ and $\widehat{S}^*$, call this $\alpha$.
 Our method is slightly more conservative because $d_r>\alpha$.

 ## Visualization
 Based on `ggplot2` by Wickham (2009) we have developed a method for visualizing random rotations in SO(3) in three-dimensions.
-The function `eyeBall` plots the data on the sphere along with all four estimators of the central orientation if the option `show.estimates` is set to `TRUE`.
+The function `plot` plots the data on the sphere along with all four estimators of the central orientation if the option `show_estimates` is set to `TRUE`.
 By default the data are centered around  the three-dimensional identity matrix, but any matrix in SO(3) can be used as the center with the `center` option.
 Finally, since only one column of the three is displayed at a time the `column` option allows the user to choose which column to display.
 Additional options can be passed to the call to `qplot` too.